sagemathinc/cocalc_tutorial/creating_a_course/creating_course.md

 * You can see when each student last used the course project.
 In this case -- never!
 * The **!
 Free** warning next to each student shows that they are running this course on free servers.
 It is **strongly** recommended that you upgrade this to members-only servers for your students.

+## What do the students get?

+On being invited to a course, each student will have a project created for them in their SageMathCloud account that corresponds to that course.
+Each project will have you and the course Teaching assistants set as collaborators.

+The student's course project will have its own, individual quotas set for disk storage, internet access and so on.
+These quotas will be the standard set of quotas that everybody gets for free SageMathCloud projects.